SuMingWei/Volleague/README.md

 ### Selenium

+- **The whole testing process might take a little longer than expected (about 2 minutes).
+It is completely normal.
+Please be patient.**

 - Before running selenium test, there are several things you need to make sure:
     1. You have **Google Chrome** installed.
     2. You have `unittest` and `selenium` installed.
 If you don't any of them, you can install them by the following command: